bonohu/BH23.9report/paper.md

 A practical system for pathway analyses is therefore really needed.

 Following on from the previous BioHackathon (BH23), we first discussed how to create a database of pathway information in non-model species in a domestic version of the BioHackathon called BH23.9 held in Shirahama, Wakayama, Japan (25-29 September 2023).
-We then gave a tutorial on how to write a pathway diagram using Pathvisio, which is a free open-source pathway analysis and drawing software which allows drawing, editing, and analyzing biological pathways.
+We then gave a tutorial on how to write a pathway diagram using PathVisio, which is a free open-source pathway analysis and drawing software which allows drawing, editing, and analyzing biological pathways.
 Finally we tried to establish the conversion system from text data to Graphical Pathway Markup Language (PGML), which is called `txt2pgml`.
 `txt2pgml` will drastically reduce the time and effort required to create pathway diagrams.